Milpa Alta: Geography

 The area has a number of species found nowhere else.
 The natural vegetation is mostly forest with a mix of pine, oyamel fir and holm oak, with some concentrations of Abies religiosa.
 The most intact forest is found in the small canyons of the Nepanapa volcano and the west side of the Tláloc volcano.
 Other vegetation include fruit trees such as tejocote (Crataegus pubescens), capulin (Prunus serotona ssp capulli) blackberry (Rubus adenotrichus) and well as various scrubs, grass and flowers.
 The rugged terrain presents a number of micro climates which favor certain species.
-Depending on conditions oak, cedar, strawberry trees (Arbutus), pirul (Schinus molle), tepozan (Buddleia cordata), nopal cactus and maguey can be found.
+Depending on conditions oak, cedar, strawberry trees (Arbutus), pirul (Schinus molle), tepozan (Buddleja cordata), nopal cactus and maguey can be found.
 Wildlife includes 59 species of mammals such as zacatuche rabbits (Romerolagus diazi), which in danger of extinction, along with coyotes, deer, lynx and moles.
 However, only sixteen of these species are still commonly seen because of habitat destruction.
 Species such as wild boar, bobcats and opossums are extinct in the area.
 There are about 200 bird species native to the area in 128 classes, 33 families and eleven orders.
 Eighty percent of the species live in the area year round.
 There are twenty four amphibian species from ten classes, seven families and two orders and fifty six species of reptiles from thirty one classes, ten families and two orders.
 A notable areas for these two classes of animal is the corridor between the Ajusco and Chichinautzin mountains.

 While named after Villa Milpa Alta, the borough is not concentrated on a single community like Tlahuac or Xochimilco but rather is composed of twelve main towns all of which are rural.
 This limits the area’s connectivity with the urban zone of Mexico City.
 Main communities in the borough include San Pedro Atocpan, Villa Milpa Alta (formerly called Malacachtepec), San Bartolome Xicomulco, San Francisco Tecoxpa, Santa Ana Tlacotenco, San Lorenzo Tlacoyucan, San Juan Tepanahuac, San Agustin Ohtenco, San Antonio Tecómitl, San Pablo Oztotepec and San Jerónimo Miacantla.
 San Agustin Ohtenco is considered to be the smallest community in Mexico City.
 These main towns are subdivided into twenty nine neighborhoods called barrios and there are 225 communities in the borough total.
 Villa Milpa Alta has seven barrios, San Mateo (the largest), La Concepción, Los Angeles, Santa Cruz, San Agustin, Santa Martha and La Luz.